AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/README.md

 # Bresser 3CH data format

 The sensor sends 15 identical packages of 40 bits each ~60s.
 The bits are PWM modulated with On Off Keying.
 Transmissions also include channel code, sync id, batt-low, and test/sync.

    +----+  +----+  +--+    +--+      high
    |    |  |    |  |  |    |  |
    |    |  |    |  |  |    |  |
   -+    +--+    +--+  +----+  +----  low
    ^       ^       ^       ^       ^  clock cycle
    |   1   |   1   |   0   |   0   |  translates as

 Each transmission is 40 bits long (i.e. 29 ms, 36 incl. preamble)
 32 bits data and 8 bits CRC checksum.
 Data is transmitted in pure binary values, NOT BCD-coded.
 Temperature is given in Centi-Fahrenheit and offset by 900.
 Burst length is ~36ms (41 pulses + 8 syncs) * 750us.

 CH1 has a period of 57 s
 CH2 has a period of 67 s
 CH3 has a period of 79 s

 A short pulse of 250 us followed by a 500 us gap is a 0 bit, a long pulse of 500 us followed by a 250 us gap is a 1 bit, there is a sync preamble of pulse, gap, 750 us each, repeated 4 times.
-  Actual received and demodulated timings might be 2% shorter.